Longitudinal measurement and hierarchical classification framework for the prediction of Alzheimer's disease

 Digital Object Identifier (DOI)

 Huang, Meiyan; Yang, Wei; Feng, Qianjin; Chen, Wufan; Weiner, Michael W.; Aisen, Paul; Petersen, Ronald; Jack, Clifford R.; Jagust, William; Trojanowki, John Q.; Toga, Arthur W.; Beckett, Laurel; Green, Robert C.; Saykin, Andrew J.; Morris, John C.; Shaw, Leslie M.; Kaye, Jeffrey; Quinn, Joseph; Silbert, Lisa; Lind, Betty; Carter, Raina; Dolen, Sara; Schneider, Lon S.; Pawluczyk, Sonia; Beccera, Mauricio; Teodoro, Liberty; Spann, Bryan M.; Brewer, James; and Vanderswag, Helen, "Longitudinal measurement and hierarchical classification framework for the prediction of Alzheimer's disease" (2017).
-Neurology Articles.
+Neurology.
 679.